CQUPTWZX/Multi-experts/README.md

 ## Preprocess

-Please download the original dataset
+Please download the original dataset.
+Transform your dataset to json format file {'token': List[str], 'label': List[str]}
+You can refer to datasets/preprocess.py

 ### Web Of Science (WOS)